Shocklog 298 - Electronic transport monitoring for the highest demands

 Do you want to know what happens to your goods during transportation and storage until they are sold?
 ShockLog 298 data loggers are used to identify the cause of damage and to clarify recourse issues in cooperation with insurers.

 Or to optimize transport routes and packaging so that well thought-out damage prevention can be achieved within the logistics chain.
+ShockLog data loggers are the first choice for these requirements.

 The ShockLog 298 with various equipment variants belongs to the latest generation of SpotSee data loggers.
 The ShockLog 298 detects critical events during the transportation, storage or use of sensitive products.
 Shocks, vibrations and environmental influences such as temperature, humidity and air pressure can cause considerable damage.
 The determination of certain values and the possible identification of the cause are the first promising measures to reduce transport damage and the associated costs.
 The preventive use of the ShockLog 298 devices to limit risk and avoid damage is the main focus of the application.